 Chandler Snowbird Accident Lawyers

 Chandler is one of the most popular cities for snowbirds in Arizona.
 Those coming from colder climates can enjoy Veterans Oasis Park, Desert Breeze Park, or visit the Lone Butte Casino.
-Unfortunately, while getting to and from these activities, snowbirds can get into accidents.
+Unfortunately, while getting to and from these locations, snowbirds can get into accidents.

 Snowbirds can get into any number of accidents while in Chandler.
 They may slip and fall in a grocery store or shopping center, or they may be bitten by a dog while out enjoying Chandler’s beautiful scenery.
 But by far, the most common accidents involve motor vehicles, like: